 My dissertation, “The Nature, Determinants, and Consequences of Congressional Distributive Politics,” explores the intersection of congressional representation and federal budgetary policy.
 Using a combination of spending data analysis and survey experiments, I explore the forces determining where federal money flows and how voters interpret congressional spending decisions.

-My research has been published or is forthcoming in the Journal of Public Policy, Political Behavior, Legislative Studies Quarterly, and Politics, Groups, and Identities.
+My research has been published or is forthcoming in the Journal of Public Policy, Political Behavior, Politics & Gender, Legislative Studies Quarterly, and Politics, Groups, and Identities.
 Additionally, my research is funded by the APSA Doctoral Dissertation Research Improvement Grant (DDRIG) Program, the Carrie Chapman Catt Center for Women and Politics, and OU’s Dodge Family Research Fellowship.